Trucak/IA-15Game/README.md

-# IA-15Game
+## IA-15Game

-To run, execute:
+**To run, follow these steps:**

+1. Compile the Java code:

+    ```bash
     javac FifteenGame.java

-Then execute:
+    ```

+2. Then, execute the program specifying the desired strategy.
+Use a text file to provide the input board.

     ```bash
     java FifteenGame "Strategy" < "TestBoard.txt"
     ```

-Where "Strategy" corresponds to the desired strategy to use from the following options (presented without parentheses):
+    Replace `"Strategy"` with the desired strategy from the following options:

-  - BFS ;
+    - BFS
-  - DFS ;
+    - DFS
-  - IDFS ;
+    - IDFS
-  - Greedy-Manhattan ;
+    - Greedy-Manhattan
-  - Greedy-misplaced ;
+    - Greedy-misplaced
-  - A*-Manhattan ;
+    - A*-Manhattan
-  - A*-misplaced ;
+    - A*-misplaced

- To introduce different board options, simply modify the TestBoard.txt file or use your own file, ensuring that the initial board is entered first and the final board is entered second.
-It's also possible to introduce options later in the terminal if you only run the command as (java FifteenGame "Strategy").
+    You can modify the `TestBoard.txt` file with different input boards.
+Ensure that the initial board is entered first and the final board is entered second.
+It's also possible to input the options directly in the terminal if you only run the command like `java FifteenGame "Strategy"`.

- A concrete example of execution would be:
+**A concrete example of execution would be:**

     ```bash
     javac FifteenGame.java
     java FifteenGame A*-Manhattan < TestBoard.txt
     ```